 Here’s what to expect from the Prodigy checkout:

 A Checkout Module Made to Boost Conversions

-The checkouts from WooCommerce, Shopify, and other out-out-the-box solutions have standardized designs so that they fit into any type of website.
+The checkouts from WooCommerce, Shopify, and other ready-made solutions have standardized designs so that they fit into any type of website.

-That’s great for the developers of those shopping carts, but it neglects the fact that merchants need conversion-optimized checkouts before anything else.
+That’s easy work for the developers of those shopping carts, but it neglects the fact that merchants need conversion-optimized checkouts before anything else.
 So, Prodigy takes a unique approach, offering a checkout that’s primarily optimized for conversions from the start.

 Prodigy also saves names, addresses, and payment information to give logged-in users a rapid checkout experience, where they pick from saved data instead of having to type anything in.

 There’s an option during the checkout to save things like credit card details for future purchases.

 As long as the customer is logged into the same user account, they’ll see the saved billing address to pick from when checking again on the store again.

 And the same goes for payment methods.
 This makes repeated checkouts a quick experience without asking customers to type in information or look for their credit card.